Dollar edges down before Fed speakers, data; Swiss franc rises after SNB

 The dollar rebounded sharply overnight from its lowest levels in over 14 months.
 It tumbled on Tuesday after data showed that U.S. consumer confidence dropped by the most in three years in September amid mounting fears over the labour market, increasing market bets on Fed rate cuts.

-"Beijing has juiced the markets during what was otherwise a typically quiet day ahead of U.S. data," Matt Simpson, senior market analyst at City Index, suggesting the risk-on sentiment could be extended in Europe.
+"Beijing (stimulus plan) has juiced the markets during what was otherwise a typically quiet day ahead of U.S. data," said Matt Simpson, senior market analyst at City Index.

 Markets had priced in a 55% probability of a 25 basis point cut before the announcement.